-In 2018, KORE commissioned an updated, pit-optimized resource estimate by Mine Development Associates ("MDA") in accordance with the CIM Standards.
+In 2018, mineral resources reported for the Long Valley property were modelled and estimated by Mine Development Associates ("MDA") in accordance with the CIM Standards.
+The model for the resource was prepared in 2003 by MDA, with the current updated resource calculated on April 25, 2018.
+No drilling occurred on the property after the 2003 model was created.
 The resource estimate considered both a heap leach operation for oxide and transition material and a plant to recover sulfide material.
 Pit optimization parameters were developed for the different materials.

-Gold resources that are contained in a \$1,500 per ounce optimized pit were estimated by MDA for the Hilton Creek, Southeast, and South zones and are summarized in the table below.
+Gold resources that are contained in a \$1,500 per ounce optimized pit were estimated by MDA for the Hilton Creek, Southeast, and South zones and are summarized in the table below5.